 The goal of this web site is to promote public awareness, appreciation, and understanding of California's indigenous reptiles and amphibians and their natural habitats.
 It is also intended as a source of entertainment for reptile and amphibian enthusiasts.

 When this site was started in 2000, my intention was to try to document all of California's reptiles and amphibians, illustrating the various subspecies or pattern classes and other regional variations and phases, which could not be found easily in print or elsewhere online.
-It has since grown to include many animals from outside of California as I travel and photograph them, but California is still the core focus of the site.
-The site should really be split into two parts - California, and Everything else - but that would involve twice the cost, which brings us to this:
+It has since grown to include many animals from outside of California that I have photographed, but California is still the core focus of the site.

-Basically, this is just another internet fan site, but instead of a pop star or pictures of cats with cheeseburgers, it covers herps.
-It will be continually updated.
+This website is continually updated.
 The New Additons page will help you keep up with some of the recent changes.

 Unlike the many so-called nature shows that are so popular now with their over-dramatic wildlife manhandlers who insist on proving their dominance over the biggest and most dangerous animals, the intent here is to show native herps and their habitat, not to showcase the hunter and photographer.
 Human hands might be shown to give an indication of an animal's size and occasionally people are shown holding animals, but you won't see anyone wrestling crocodiles here.